Pinkie Pie: My Little Pony: Friendship Is Magic

 Pinkie Pie is introduced in the series premiere as an energetic earth pony who loves to throw parties and make others smile.
 When Twilight first arrives in Ponyville, Pinkie gasps dramatically and runs off, later throwing a surprise welcome party for her.
 In the episode "Party of One", Pinkie's friends appear to be avoiding her latest party invitation, causing her to become paranoid and temporarily develop a split personality, conversing with inanimate objects.
 Her backstory is explored in "The Cutie Mark Chronicles", which reveals she grew up on a rock farm with her family, where life was dreary and colorless until she witnessed her first rainbow, created by Rainbow Dash's Sonic Rainboom.
-The joy she felt inspired her to throw her first party for her family, earning her cutie mark of three balloons.
+The joy she felt inspired her to throw her first party for her family, earning her cutie mark of three balloons, and turning her pin straight hair into the jubilant curls she is known for.

 My Little Pony: The Movie

 Pinkie Pie has been described as the co-lead and moral compass of the movie.
 She helps Twilight prepare for the Friendship Festival in Canterlot before the city is attacked by the Storm King's forces.
 During their journey beyond Equestria, Pinkie accompanies her friends to find help in defeating the Storm King and rescuing their home.
 Despite a disagreement between Twilight and the group, Pinkie remains loyal and eventually reunites with Twilight.
 She participates in the final battle against the Storm King in Canterlot, using her party cannon as a weapon, and helps restore harmony to Equestria through the power of friendship.